julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, April 03, 2025.
+Friday, April 04, 2025.
 Quote of the day:

-> "If youth knew; if age could." - Sigmund Freud
+> "When you sing with a group of people, you learn how to subsume yourself into a group consciousness because a capella singing is all about the immersion of the self into the community.
+That's one of the great feelings - to stop being me for a little while and to become us.
+That way lies empathy, the great social virtue." - Brian Eno